 - Always cite sources when providing factual information that is not assumed to be common knowledge.
 For example, no source is needed when saying carbon dioxide is typically a gas, or that butane is highly flammable.

 - Please put all references at the end of the file, and not as footnotes at the bottom of each page.

 - We use bracketed numbers in our print magazine (e.g. , , ), at the end of the sentence, after the period, unless there are several citations within the same sentence.
 These references should be provided in a References section at the end of the article.
 We also like to include the number of times a scientific reference has been cited, as well as the journal impact factor.
 If you can include this, we’d be very thankful.
 These can be found by searching for the article title on Semantic Scholar (number of citations), or searching for the name of the journal using your favorite search engine, and inserting the words “impact after” after the journal name.

 - Please do not hyperlink anything for magazine.

 - Use the same font throughout the article.

 - Refrain from using quotes that are longer than 4 lines of copy.

 With all articles please also include a 50-word bio about yourself and submit images that you’d like to be reviewed separately.

-Each story will be edited through a series of proofreaders and peer edited for scientific accuracy.
+Each article will be copyedited and edited for scientific accuracy.